-All students must complete a one-semester, 100-hour counseling practicum and a two-semester, 600-hour counseling internship in a setting consistent with their specialized practice area (i.e., CMHC or SC).
-Dual-option students complete a two-semester 600-hour SC internship and a two-semester 600-hour CMHC internship.
+All students must complete a one-semester, 100-hour counseling practicum and a twosemester, 600-hour counseling internship in a setting consistent with their specialized practice area (i.e., CMHC or SC).
+Dual-option students complete a two-semester 600hour SC internship and a two-semester 600-hour CMHC internship.

-Canvas - Counseling Programs Central
+Canvas - CHDFS Graduate Programs Central

-We will invite you to participate in a Canvas "course" called Counseling Programs Central.
-This is your one-stop shop for all communications, forms, and resources needed to navigate the program.
+We will invite you to participate in a Canvas "course" called CHDFS Graduate Programs Central.
+This is your one-stop shop for all communications, forms, and resources needed to navigate the department and program.
 It will provide an archive to easily find handbooks and instructions throughout the program.
 The calendar will include details about all program-related events and deadlines.